jcp0023/hello-world/README.md

 # hello-world
 Repository for bits &amp; pieces
-This is my first go at using giyhub!
+This is my first go at using github!